PopovEvgeniy/grpdecompiler/readme.txt

 Exit codes.

 0: The operation was successfully completed.
+1: The output path is empty.
-1: Can't open the input file.
+2: Can't open the input file.
-2: Can't create the output file.
+3: Can't create the output file.
-3: Can't read data!
+4: Can't read data!
-4: Can't write data!
+5: Can't write data!
-5: Can't allocate memory.
+6: Can't allocate memory.
-6: The invalid format.
+7: The invalid format.
-7: The command-line arguments is invalid!
+8: The command-line arguments is invalid!

 License.